oceanhao/amdyes/README.md

 advance this field by enhancing the capability of MLLMs to understand and reason in 3D spaces directly from video data, without the need for additional 3D input.

+## 📢News
+* [2025-09-23] We release the 7B size models fintuned on Qwen2.5-VL-7B-Instruct, which achieve better performance and inference speed.
+* [2025-09-18] Our paper has been accepted by NeurIPS 2025!

 ## ✨Architecture Overview